 Finding the best digital camera is on the front lines these days, but many still prefer using film.
 The best film cameras fit comfortably in hand and with your budget.
 Film photography requires you to step back, thinking about a shot, and frame it just right.
 After all, there's no delete button on a film camera.
 If you're one of the retro-cool photography buffs that still has a special place in their heart for film, check out this list of our favorite instant film cameras.

 The easy to operate Fujifilm Instax Mini 9 is just plain fun.
 Perfect for any age or skill level, the Mini 9 has a viewfinder, a zoomable macro lens, a selfie mirror, and a built-in flash.
 This instant camera runs on two AA batteries and prints out photos that are small enough to fit in your wallet.
 The Mini 9 comes 13 colors, is comfortable to handle, and is lightweight enough to take anywhere.
-This budget bundle includes the Mini 9 and two packs of film.

 The Polaroid Originals OneStep+ is an update on a classic.
 It looks like the instant film camera your grandparents grew up with but also has a Bluetooth-connected app that lets you control the camera remotely.
 It's the best of both worlds.
 This camera gives you full manual control, the ability to switch between standard and portrait lenses, and works with any i-type and 600 films.
 The OneStep+ uses a built-in rechargeable battery.

 Leica cameras are renowned for high-quality workmanship, attention to detail, and their expense.
 The Sofort is the most affordable Leica you can get today, and it's an instant camera.
 The body is compact and flat, so it tucks in a pocket or bag.
 On the back, you'll get a menu that rivals many digital cameras.
 This Leica has a three-zone manual focus system, an optical viewfinder, and it takes Instax Mini film.